Within There is but One Abode

 Working like an archaeologist, Francisco Vázquez Murillo has gathered a series of eroded iron bars and rubble on the Costanera Sur in the City of Buenos Aires.
 An offshoot from his 2020 project Cruzar el río [Crossing the River] ‒ an installation composed of similar pieces but on a larger scale that when laid out in a coastal setting look similar to Menhirs – the pieces in Erosión reflect on what the artist calls ‘a minimal archetypal, constructive gesture… verticality as a space one inhabits and where culture is created as well as our ongoing intention to construct meaning through their similarity with the letters of the alphabet.
 As an expression of the weight and fixedness of the act of habitation but inspired by the artist’s wanderings though his local environment in search of subtle forms, his works invite us to think about the consequences of our ways of life, focusing on the dialectics and coming together of stillness and exploration, between a sedentary and nomadic way of life.

-Francisco Vázquez Murillo studied Philosophy at the National University of Rosario.
+Francisco Vázquez Murillo (Santa Fe, 1980) has studied Philosophy at the National University of Rosario.
 He received the Creation scholarship in 2019 for the exhibition Los movimientos alrededor del sol [Movements Around the Sun].
 In 2016, he was part of the Artists’ Programme of the Universidad Torcuato Di Tella and, in 2015, received the Fondo nacional de las Artes (FNA) – Centro Cultural de la Memoria Haroldo Conti scholarship.
 He has attended workshops and crits with Diana Aisenberg, Silvia Gurfein, Mónica Giron, Santiago Villanueva, Graciela Speranza, Leticia Obeid, Diego Bianchi, Santiago García Navarro and others.
 He has undertaken projects and research in the following residencies: Kaus Australis (Rotterdam, Netherlands), RSDNART – Kankabal (Yucatán, Mexico), Nido Errante (El Chaltén, Argentina), Marble House Project (Vermont, United States), Swatch Art Peace Hotel Artist Residency (Shanghai, China) and Monson Arts (Maine, United States).
 He has staged solo exhibitions in Argentina, Mexico, the Netherlands, China and the United States.

 Florencia Vallejos at the exhibition Within There Is But One Abode